 Washington, DC Police Week Events

-These events are held during Police Week to honor our local heroes.
+These events were held during Police Week to honor our local heroes.

 Tuesday, May 1 – Annual Blue Mass

 St. Patrick Catholic Church, 10th & G Streets, NW, Washington, DC.

 First responders gather to remember the contributions of those who have served in law enforcement and public safety agencies and to ask for their continued protection.
 Representatives of Federal and local law enforcement and public safety agencies from the Washington, D.C.
 Metropolitan Area and around the country attend.
 The name of the Mass comes from the “blue” color of their uniforms.